Imperial Sewing Machine Model 535 User Manual

 TO USE DROP FEED DEVICE 17

-20 Responses to “Imperial Sewing Machine Model 535 User Manual”
+46 thoughts on “Imperial Sewing Machine Model 535 User Manual

 I will be updating the manual in a short while to include better illustrated pictures of the various zig-zags, and if all goes well I’m going to replace the poor picture used for showing the different parts with a cleaned up photo of mine.